-Apple Music typically releases Replay at the beginning of each year with weekly updates.
-The 2025 Apple Music Replay was released at the beginning of February.
-To help you make the most of this feature, here’s a comprehensive guide on how to find and enjoy your Apple Music Replay in 2025.
+The 2026 Apple Music Replay was released at the beginning of February.
+To help you make the most of this feature, here’s a comprehensive guide on how to find and enjoy your Apple Music Replay.

 Related: